dmhendricks/wordpress-mu-common-toolkit/README.md

 # WordPress Common Toolkit MU Plugin

-A simple [MU plugin](https://codex.wordpress.org/Must_Use_Plugins) for WordPress that adds functionality that I use on web site projects.
+A simple [MU plugin](https://codex.wordpress.org/Must_Use_Plugins) for WordPress that adds functionality that I use on web site projects, including a configuration registry.

 ## Installation